 “Let’s just say I set out to scare criminals, not children.” — Batman

 Robin (and for that matter, every member of the Bat-family) represents Batman’s legacy.
-It might seem weird how Batman surrounds himself with children and teenagers, but they’re the future of Gotham; his war on crime is for them, and he is training and raising them to continue his war.
+It might seem weird how Batman surrounds himself with children and teenagers, but they’re the future of Gotham; his war on crime is for them, and he is training and raising them to continue his war a war we all know will never end.
 At the same time, they give him a more hopeful perspective.
 Batman raising these children gave him something he could finish.
-Turning them into superheroes who will continue to make Gotham better is his greatest success.
+Turning them into superheroes and functioning adults who will continue to make Gotham better is his greatest success.
 In many ways, they’re better than Batman.

 Batman having a family and the goal of passing down his hope for a better future is what keeps him going, or how Nietzsche would say it:

 “He who has a why to live for can bear almost every how.” — Friedrich Nietzsche